 Sue Yee ChenProgram Coordinator

 Prior to joining CNS, Sue Yee served as Outreach Manager with Community Partnership School as a part of the Philly Fellows Program.
 In this role, she developed support for CPS initiatives through cultivation of organizational partnerships and development opportunities.
-Sue Yee is an alumna of Bryn Mawr College, where she earned her B.A. in Sociology and Education.
+Sue Yee is a Master’s candidate in the Penn Organizational Dynamics program and an alumna of Bryn Mawr College, where she earned her B.A. in Sociology and Education.